betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelRatingsAutomation.md

 ![Automating a ratings based strategy with Bet Angel](./img/BetAngelRatingsExcel2.png)

 - **Stake:** it's completely up to you what staking approach you want to take.
 I've kept it simple, and am just using a 'to win' strategy.
-Each bet aims to win $10 on that runner at the curret odds.
+Each bet aims to win $10 on that runner at the current odds.
 The formula divides $10 by the current available best back odds (cell G9 for the first runner) minus one to get the stake required to win $10.
 This goes in column N (N9 for the first runner).
 We've got some [good resources on the Hub](https://www.betfair.com.au/hub/better-betting/betting-principles/basic-principles/staking-plans-and-strategies/) that look at different staking approaches - these might be useful in helping you decide which strategy you want to use.

 ```=10/(G9-1)```